 If each basic scene includes all of the same.
 If each basic scene does NOT include all of

-(e.g., 3 luminaires OFF, 3 luminaires ON) trigger to an earlier valid condition state
+(e.g., 3 luminaires will dim as expected) trigger to an earlier valid condition state